marcelocoelho/4.031-digitalcamera/README.md

 # 4.031 Digital Camera - Code Samples - 2024 Edition

-There are a few different code samples that you can use to build your camera.
+These are a few different code samples that you can use to build your camera.
 Look at the readme.md file in each folder for more information on how to use them.

 **A_CameraController**

 Arduino code that takes input from a button and encoder and sends to the computer by using the Arduino as a keyboard.

 **Helper Sketches**